iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 }
 ```

-The above example returns `ECDbMeta:ECClassDef` instances only there are `BisCore:Elements` of those classes.
+The above example returns `ECDbMeta:ECClassDef` instances only if there are `BisCore:Elements` of those classes.